Bad Company

-Bad Company were an English rock supergroup formed in London in 1973 by singer Paul Rodgers and drummer Simon Kirke (both ex-Free), guitarist Mick Ralphs (ex-Mott the Hoople) and bassist Boz Burrell (ex-King Crimson).
-Kirke was the only member to remain throughout the band's entire run, while he and Ralphs were the only members to appear on every studio album.
+Bad Company were an English rock supergroup formed in London in 1973 by singer Paul Rodgers and drummer Simon Kirke, both formerly members of Free, former Mott the Hoople guitarist Mick Ralphs and former King Crimson bassist Boz Burrell.
+Only Kirke remained a member throughout the band's entire run, and he and Ralphs were the only members to appear on every studio album.
 Peter Grant, who managed the rock band Led Zeppelin, also managed Bad Company until 1982.
-Burrell died in 2006, followed by Ralphs in 2025, leaving Kirke and Rodgers as the only surviving members of the original line-up.
+Burrell died in 2006, and Ralphs in 2025, leaving Kirke and Rodgers as the surviving members of the original line-up.

 Bad Company enjoyed great success throughout the 1970s.
 Their first three albums, Bad Company (1974), Straight Shooter (1975) and Run with the Pack (1976), reached the top five in the album charts in both the UK and the US.
 Many of their singles and songs, such as "Bad Company", "Can't Get Enough" (1974), "Feel Like Makin' Love" (1975), "Shooting Star" (1975), "Burnin' Sky" (1977) and "Rock 'n' Roll Fantasy" (1979), remain staples of classic rock radio.
 They have sold 20 million RIAA-certified albums in the US and 40 million worldwide.
-Though they initially disbanded in 1982, Bad Company reunited on many occasions to record and tour until 2019.
-In 2023, Kirke revealed that they would not continue as a band following the development of Rodgers' recent health issues.
+Though they initially disbanded in 1982, Bad Company reunited on many occasions to record and tour, until 2019 when Rodgers suffered a major stroke.
+In 2023, Kirke revealed that they would not continue as a band following the development of Rodgers' health issues.

-Bad Company was inducted into the Rock and Roll Hall of Fame in 2025.
+Bad Company were inducted into the Rock and Roll Hall of Fame in 2025.